Welcome! Let’s do some open source!

-- If you’re just getting started with tech and are considering being a social developer, we’ve made a documentary training movie for you!
+- If you’re just getting started with tech and are planning to become a social developer, we’ve made a documentary training movie for you!
 Get Involved in Tech walks you through setting up your GitHub account, exploring StackOverflow, setting up a blog and starting to tweet!

 - Wondering what someone else’s first contribution was?
 You can easily find out any GitHub usernames “First Pull Request” here!
 (I think you’ll find that most people’s first PRs were relatively small like Kent’s).

 - We think that open source projects should value civility, kindness, and patience with new developers.
 We encourage you to explore projects that have a published Code of Conduct.

 Yes, it’s scary.
 But SO rewarding!

-We asked folks on Twitter what they felt like when they made their first contribution to an open source project.
-Here’s just a few of their tweets.
+We asked folks on Twitter what they felt when they made their first contribution to an open source project.
+Here are just a few of their tweets.